Peace Arch Entertainment: History

 Founded in 1981 as a home entertainment distributor, Peace Arch Entertainment got its name from the famous Peace Arch monument located on the Canada–US border near Blaine, Washington.
 Much like the monument represents an "open door" policy between the United States and Canada, PAE sought to promote the same form of unity within the company.
 It was originally known as Medco, before renaming it in 1985, to Vidatron Entertainment, and the company went public.

-In 1997, the company had bought out Sugar Entertainment.
-In 1999, it was then renamed to Peace Arch Entertainment, and continues to develop their own projects.
+In 1997, the company bought out Sugar Entertainment.

+In 1999, it was then renamed to Peace Arch Entertainment, and continued to develop their own projects.

 In 2006, Peace Arch announced that it would acquire children's home video distributor Kaboom!
 Entertainment for $8.5 million.

-In 2007, Peace Arch announced that it would acquire Los Angeles-based home video distributor Trinity Home Entertainment.
+In 2007, Peace Arch announced that it would acquire Los Angeles–based home video distributor Trinity Home Entertainment.

 In 2009, Peace Arch's home video division and its subsidiary Kaboom!
 Entertainment was spun-off to form Phase 4 Films, a company founded by Berry Meyerowitz and was later acquired by Entertainment One in 2014.

 Peace Arch Entertainment filed for bankruptcy on May 16, 2013.